-Before you go out and start buying your gear and booking your flights, you’ll need to choose a tour operator.
+Before you go out and start buying your gear and booking your flights, you’ll need to choose a Kilimanjaro tour operator first.

 You can’t climb Kilimanjaro without a licensed, Kilimanjaro National Parks Authority (KINAPA) approved guide, that’s the rules.
-So if you had visions of tackling Kili with just yourself and your backpack, sorry folks.
+So if you had visions of tackling Kilimanjaro with just yourself and your backpack, sorry folks.

 The good news is, there are lots of options.
 The bad news is, that every year inexperienced operators spring up in Moshi and Arusha, with cheap, poorly-maintained equipment, guides with only the most basic training – and more importantly, no medial training, putting their own lives and the lives of their clients at risk.
 These outfitters often treat their porters shockingly badly,